QMUL-MAT/gatsby-mat/src/content/students/sophiesk.md

 ---
-name: Sophie Skach
+name: "Sophie Skach"
-course: MAT PhD
+course: "MAT PhD"
-year: 2015
+year: "2015"
-website: www.sophieskach.com
+website: "www.sophieskach.com"
 alumni: True
-image: ./sophiesk.jpg
+image: "./sophiesk.jpg"
 ---
 I'm researching on how to use textile sensing to capture social behaviours.
 Currently, I work on ‘smart’ trousers that distinguish between speakers and listeners.